Imagine, if though wilt, a world half-done

 Players can also choose to be Fair Folk, the Knights of the Narrative.
 They perform tasks and rites in the name of the Author-of-All to keep the world turning.
 They must seem ethereal or otherworldly in some way, be it by use of glitter, wings, masks, or makeup (or any combination thereof).

-Regardless of race, the Kings’ English is required, so brush up on your “thee”s and “thou”s.
+Regardless of race, the Kings’ English is strongly encouraged, so brush up on your “thee”s and “thou”s.

 Read the full Arcadia setting packet here.